EchoTeam/replayer/README.md

 Requests Replayer
 =================

-The idea is quite simple.
-First, you log all the incoming events.
-And then replay all the gathered events, at the same speed or some acceleration/deceleration.
+First, you log all the incoming http requests.
+Then you can replay all the gathered events, at the same speed or with some acceleration/deceleration.

 To replay the requests you need
 -------------------------------